 The USCG, the project partner for this study, faithfully executes its mission in the Arctic to serve and safeguard the public, protect the environment and its resources, and defend the Nation’s interests in the maritime region.
 US Federal Law requires all citizens to report an oil spill to the National Response Center immediately upon discovery.
 Once a spill has been reported, the USCG will investigate the location and formulate a clean-up and/or dispersal plan.
 The USCG currently conducts fly over assessments in an effort to locate any unreported oil spills.
 Modern remote sensing techniques can assist USCG response personnel in detecting, mapping and monitoring oil spills and natural oil seeps.

 Numerous studies have been conducted in an attempt to identify best practices for remote sensing of oil.
 Due to the complexity of the Arctic environment, remotely sensing the presence of oil in an ice-infested region will likely require a mix of sensors, both passive and active, operating across the electromagnetic spectrum (Fingas and Brown, 2014).
 Hu et al. (2009) showed that Moderate Resolution Imaging Spectroradiometer (MODIS) imaging is capable of detecting oil slicks based on the same backscattering principles of Synthetic Aperture Radar (SAR).
 MODIS is also advantageous in that it expands the coverage area and revisit frequency (Hu et al., 2009).
-A study in 2013 by Polychronis and Vassilia, demonstrated that high resolution satellite images from Landsat 4-5 TM (Thematic Mapper) and Landsat 7 ETM+ (Enhanced Thematic Mapper Plus) works well for detecting oil spills and seeps using an object based method.
+A study in 2013 by Polychronis and Vassilia, demonstrated that high resolution satellite images from Landsat 4-5 Thematic Mapper (TM) and Landsat 7 Enhanced Thematic Mapper Plus (ETM+) work well for detecting oil spills and seeps using an object based method.
 Brekke and Solberg (2004) report that SAR is the most suitable space-borne sensor for oil detection because of its all-weather/all-day collection capabilities which is especially important in Arctic conditions.
 Thus, it follows that because of individual sensor limitations (e.g., all-weather, revisit frequency, coverage) and the unique environmental challenges confronting remote sensing in the Arctic, a mixture of sensors is desirable (Tunaley, 2010).
 A robust suite of spectral imagery from the NASA Earth Observation Systems - Aqua/Terra MODIS and Landsat - combined with radar imagery analysis from European Space Agency Earth Observations - Sentinel-1 - could provide an effective strategic response planning tool for the USCG in the event of an Arctic spill.

-The study area of this project is the coastal regions of Alaska.
+The study area of this project is the coastal region of Alaska.
 The natural oil seep investigation examined spectral and radar data of 14 confirmed natural oil seeps as reported by Becker and Manen (1988) (Figure 1).
 In conducting the oil spill analysis, the study quickly discovered that imagery-interpretation of oil occurrences is best conducted by analyzing known oil spill events that allow signature verification through ground-truthing (Polychronis and Vassilia, 2013; Suresh et al., 2013).
 However, there are no reported oil spills in the study area that align with sensor data availability and include the necessary components needed for spectral and radar signature differentiation: oil, ice, and seawater.
 In light of this, the project included a test study area in the North Sea off the west coast of Norway.
 At this site, the Norwegian Clean Seas Association for Operating Companies (NOFO) conducted its annual Oil-in-Water (OPV) exercise from June 8-11, 2015 during which they released 130 tons of oil into the ocean.
 This exercise is conducted yearly in order to develop and maintain oil spill preparedness on the Norwegian shelf (NOFO, 2015).